Skip to Content

 Hotel-wise, there are a few very nice upscale hotels and quaint inns in Bar Harbor.
 And there are plenty of inexpensive motels near Acadia if you don’t mind outside corridors (I’m not a fan).
 We wanted something in between.
 And we found two good options close to both the park entrance and Bar Harbor on our visits.

-the outdoor pool at the acadia inn
+The outdoor pool at the acadia inn

 We stayed at the Acadia Inn the first time around, drawn by the promise of an outdoor pool and hot tub, small playground, big lawn, nightly fire with s’mores, and free breakfast.
 What more do you need traveling with kids?